Oliyampukal: Plot

 Thomas, the forest minister, and his party decide to honor their founder member, the late John Mathew in a function and decide to invite his family for the same.
 They are met by a hostile Baby Mathew, the wayward drunkard son of John Mathew who has turned an alcoholic after the death of his father.
 His family is in deep debt which was incurred by his father in his attempt to develop his party.
 He is facing pressure from his sister and brother in law to split the family property to which Baby refuses since they need to marry off their youngest sister Kunjumol.
 During the function a drunk Baby creates a ruckus at the venue and his brought home by his former lover Usha.
-At Usha’s house, Baby recollects his past when he was an idealistic young environmentalist working against deforestation with Usha at the forest and within the tribal areas.
+At Usha's house, Baby recollects his past when he was an idealistic young environmentalist working against deforestation with Usha at the forest and within the tribal areas.
 The tribals are terrorized by sandalwood smuggler Devayyan who is hand in glove with Thomas and uses his political power to freely destroy the forest to their needs.
-As a result of Baby’s awareness campaign against Devayyan, the tribals unite under Thankan against Devayyan’s gang and stop the cutting of trees.
+As a result of Baby's awareness campaign against Devayyan, the tribals unite under Thankan against Devayyan's gang and stop the cutting of trees.
 This irks Devayyan who kills one of the tribals.
-To get back at Devayyan, Baby gathers the tribals and sets off to confront him, but are stopped by the police at the behest of then forest minister John Mathew.
+To retaliate against Devayyan, Baby gathers the tribals and sets off to confront him, but are stopped by the police at the behest of then forest minister John Mathew.
 This leads to a confrontation between father and son where John acknowledges ignoring some illicit activities of the party members for the greater good.
 He is mocked by Baby and they have an argument.
-John finally realizes his mistakes and orders a police raid on Devayyan’s hideout.
+John finally realizes his mistakes and orders a police raid on Devayyan's hideout.
 However, Devayyan escapes and eventually murders John Mathew with the help of Thomas.
 John Mathew's driver Nanu Mooppan witnesses the murder but is arrested and jailed on false charges by Thomas.